cs10/su25/syllabus.md

 #### Support OH

 These are intended for students to discuss their status in their class, catching up, discussing extenuating circumstances, requesting extensions, getting additional support, etc. Support OH is NOT for content related questions.
-So if you have questions about content, we will redirect you to General OH or Instructor OH
+So if you have questions about content, we will redirect you to General OH or Instructor OH.

 #### Instructor OH

-Professor Garcia will be hosting Instructor OH (3 to 4PM on Wednesdays), which you may attend for more conceptual help (for instance, if you're confused about some topic, or want to go over practice problems) or to discuss more general topics (e.g. college advice or how you're doing in the class.)
+Jedi will be hosting Instructor OH (5 to 6 PM on Tuesday, Wednesday, and Thursday), which you may attend for more conceptual help (for instance, if you're confused about some topic, or want to go over practice problems) or to discuss more general topics (e.g. college advice or how you're doing in the class.)
 For help with specific assignments (labs and projects), you should attend Staff-OH.

-### Reading Quizzes

-These are short assigned readings each week.
-We will discuss them as a class during discussion section.
-They are required reading, and you will answer the questions on the discussion worksheets pertaining to the readings.

 ### Projects